 — NASCAR Sammy (@NASCARSammy) September 17, 2020

-Sammy hopes to meet with the owners of each track during his Positivity Tour next month, and will rolling across state borders in style thanks to Kyle Busch, Marcus Lemonis, and his social media following that have endorsed his mission.
+Sammy hopes to meet with the owners of each track during his Positivity Tour next month and will roll across state borders in style thanks to Kyle Busch, Marcus Lemonis, and his social media following that has endorsed his mission.